 Whatever the cost, the purpose of the V-weapons was almost entirely to wage the war in the West--specifically Hitler's demented desire to destroy London.
 [Irons]

 The War in the West not only forced the Germans to direct most of their industrial output to the West, but it also weakened the German war economy in two important ways.
-First the Strategic Bombing Campaign not only damaged industrial plants, but forced the Germans to adjust production by diversifying manufacture and going underground. both of which adversely affected production.
-Second, the British and than the Anglo-American blockade made it impossible for the Germans to import need raw materials, except from neutral countries that were in danger of NAZI invasion.
+First the Strategic Bombing Campaign not only damaged Germans industrial plants, but forced the Germans to adjust production by diversifying manufacture (shifting to smkller disprsed plants) and going underground. both of which adversely affected production quantity and quality as well as increasing demnds on the transport sector.
+Second, the British and than the Anglo-American blockade made it impossible for the Germans to import needed raw materials, except from neutral countries that were in danger of NAZI invasion.
 Germany lacked almost all raw materials, especially oil.
-And the blockade prevented major imports except from Axis ally Romania and the Soviet Union -- while the NAZI-Soviet alliance lasted (1939-41).
+And the blockade prevented major imports except from Axis ally Romania and the Soviet Union -- as long as the NAZI-Soviet alliance lasted (1939-41).

 We do not meamn to denigrate the monumental achievement of the Red rmy and Soviet people.
 It was the Red Army that tore the heart out of the Osther which was the dominant German military formation.
 The point we are trying to make is the War in the West forced the Germnans to devote much of their war economy to fighting the Western Allies rather than giving the Ostheer the material support it needed to destroy the Red Army.
 This means that the destruction of NAZI Germany was truky a joint effort o=f the Grand Allianmce with bith the Soviets and Western Allies mnaking very real contributiions.
 Our issue uis with Soviets and now Riussians whjo insist that they sungle-handedly defeated NAZI Germany and that the War in the West was a mere side show.
 This argument has been picked up by Marrxist university prpfessors who look for arguments to denegrate the West inckluding the Western war effort.